Get ready for the most detailed Fitbit Comparison in 2020

 Now you have Built-In GPS also on the Ionic.

 You can easily track distance, pace and elevation climbed, and review routes and split times.
 This defeats the Apple Watch, which utilizes a phone for GPS.
 The advantage of having a GPS on your device is that you can track exactly where and for how long you run and walk.
 In addition, it makes all the stats far more accurate.

 Heart rate monitor

-The Alta HR, Charge 2, Blaze and Surge monitor your heart rate on your wrist.
+Most of the latest trackers come with Heart rate monitor, the Inspire HR, Charge 3 Ionic and Versa.
+Then from the Fitbit bunch, you also have the Alta HR, Charge 2, Blaze and Surge that can also monitor your heart rate from your wrist.
 They use Fitbit’s PurePulse technology that gives continuous, automatic, wrist-based heart rate, plus simplified heart-rate zones.

 The Fitbit Surge is a perfect selection in case you workout frequently and practices different sports, It also comes with GPS to work together with the heart rate monitor.
 As we said before GPS increases accuracy, and with the Surge, you can also change the heart rate monitor depending on your specific activities.